 The 'parent' extension consists from a component (and a plugin).
 This extension monitors and collects information about the Joomla websites of the clients (childs).
-This extension needs to be installed only once in the website of the administrator who will monitor the websites of the clients.
-Of course it can be installed more than once if needed.
+This extension needs to be installed only once on the website of the administrator who will monitor the websites of the clients.
+Of course, it can be installed more than once if needed.

 The 'child' extension consists from a plugin.
 This extension has to be installed to each monitored Joomla website in order the Central Administrator component (parent) to be able to collect information from it.
 Each time the plugin is installed, some credentials have to be copied from the plugin to the component.

 Usually the installation of the component will be needed to be done once.
 It has to be installed in the Joomla website that only the administrator has access to.
 This website will be called as administrator's website.

 - In the Joomla control panel select: "Extensions" > "Manage" > "Install".

 - In the "Upload Package File" tab click "Browse for file" and locate the file "central-administrator-parent-2.1.2.zip".